 How To Write Ads That Convert

 Copywriting is obviously a huge subject that’s incredibly important to any business.
+However, it’s often overlooked by Internet Marketers and small businesses.

 Little do most people know; a single word change to your headline can increase conversions by upwards of 200%.

-It affects everything in a direct way.
-The conversion rates of visitors to leads and leads to customers.
+I can’t put into words how crucial copywriting is for any business.
+It affects everything in a direct way, from the conversion rates of visitors to leads and leads to customers.

 So How Do You Write Ads That Convert?

-Well first, you should know that ads aren’t created. to make money.
-If you think you’re going to get rich by simply converting visitors into leads you’re in for a shock…
+Well first, you should know that ads aren’t created to make money.
+If you think you’re going to get rich by simply converting visitors into leads, you’re in for a shock…

-…Ads are simply to spark curiosity in visitors, to build enough intrigue so they give you their personal information.
-A killer ad should awake your visitor’s desires to want to buy whatever it is that you’re selling, without them initially knowing someone is for sale.
+Ads are simply to spark curiosity in visitors, to build enough intrigue so they give you their personal information.
+A killer ad should awaken your visitor’s desires to want to buy whatever it is that you’re selling, without them initially knowing something is for sale.
 Make sense?

 Ads shouldn’t sell your product, they should sell a free glimpse or freebie to provoke curiosity and awaken desire.